 What are the best hotels in Valencia?

-I will be writing a complete guide to the best hotels in different areas of Valencia.
-In the meantime, you should check out Las Arenas Balneario Resort, Palacio Vallier, Caro Hotel, Hospes Palau de La Mar, and Melia Valencia.
+If you want to stay at one of the best hotels in Valencia you should check out Las Arenas Balneario Resort, the Palacio Vallier, the Caro Hotel, the Hospes Palau de La Mar, and the Melia Valencia.
+Alternately you can read about Where to Stay in Valencia here.

 What to do in Valencia, Spain, and what are the best things to do in Valencia?